ShartazFeeham/Study_Notes/README.md

 #### `Q` What do you understand by database testing?
 `A` a) Testing of data integrity and validity. b) Performance of database. c) Testing of procedure, functions, and triggers

+### `Q` What is denormalization in database design?
+`A` Denormalization is the process of adding redundancy to a database to improve read performance, typically at the cost of write performance and increased storage requirements.
+It involves combining tables or adding redundant data to reduce the need for complex joins.

+### `Q` What is query pagination and why is it useful?
+`A` Query pagination involves splitting large datasets into smaller, manageable chunks or "pages" that can be individually retrieved and displayed.
+It's particularly useful in web applications for enhancing user experience and reducing server load by only fetching data as needed.

+### `Q` Explain the difference between DELETE and TRUNCATE commands.
+`A` DELETE removes rows from a table based on the condition provided and can be rolled back.
+TRUNCATE removes all rows from a table without logging each row delete, thus it cannot be rolled back in most RDBMS.
+It is faster and uses fewer system and transaction log resources.

+### `Q` Describe a scenario where an index should NOT be used.
+`A` Indexes should not be used in tables with frequent large batch updates or high transaction volumes where the overhead of maintaining the index might outweigh the performance benefits.
+Also, for very small tables, the performance benefit might be negligible.

+### `Q` What is a non-correlated subquery?
+`A` A non-correlated subquery is a subquery that can be run independently of the outer query and returns a value or set of values to be used by the outer query.
+This type of subquery does not depend on data from the outer query to execute.

+### `Q` How can databases handle concurrency?
+`A` Databases handle concurrency through locking mechanisms (optimistic and pessimistic locking), versioning, and isolation levels, which ensure data consistency and integrity when multiple users access data at the same time.

+### `Q` What is the role of a DBA (Database Administrator)?
+`A` A DBA is responsible for installing, configuring, upgrading, administering, monitoring, and maintaining the security of databases in an organization.
+They ensure data availability, performance, and compliance with industry regulations.

+### `Q` What are stored procedures and how are they utilized?
+`A` Stored procedures are precompiled sets of SQL queries that are stored in the database.
+They can be invoked/reused by applications and can help secure databases by encapsulating business logic within the database, reducing overhead and enhancing security by limiting direct SQL operations.

+### `Q` What is SQL ANSI standard?
+`A` SQL ANSI standard refers to the American National Standards Institute (ANSI) standards for SQL, which provide guidelines and specifications to ensure SQL language syntax and operations are consistent across different database systems, promoting interoperability and reducing the complexities involved in managing multiple database systems.

+#### `Q` What is the N+1 selects problem in ORMs?
+`A` The N+1 selects problem occurs when an ORM fetches objects and their associations with one query for the master record and then one query for each related detail record, leading to many unnecessary database hits.
+This can be mitigated by using eager loading techniques.

+#### `Q` What is SQL injection and how can it be prevented?
+`A` SQL injection is a security vulnerability through which an attacker can execute arbitrary SQL code on a database by manipulating the inputs to a web application.
+It can be prevented by using parameterized queries, prepared statements, and proper input validation.

+#### `Q` Explain the difference between INNER JOIN and OUTER JOIN.
+`A` An INNER JOIN returns only the records where there is a match in both joined tables.
+An OUTER JOIN (LEFT, RIGHT, or FULL) returns all records from one side of the join and the matched records from the other side; if there is no match, NULL values are used to fill in the gaps.

+#### `Q` How do database views work and what are their advantages?
+`A` A database view is a virtual table based on a SQL query which pulls data from underlying tables.
+They simplify complex queries, enhance security by restricting access to underlying data, and can aid performance by serving as a mechanism for SQL optimization.

+#### `Q` What are materialized views and how do they differ from standard views?
+`A` Materialized views are database objects that contain the results of a query and can be refreshed on demand; they physically store the data.
+In contrast, standard views are definitions of queries that dynamically retrieve data when used but do not store the data themselves.

+#### `Q` What is query pagination and why is it useful?
+`A` Query pagination involves splitting large datasets into smaller, manageable chunks or "pages" that can be individually retrieved and displayed.
+It's particularly useful in web applications for enhancing user experience and reducing server load by only fetching data as needed.